Sarpendon/WindowsGSM.MythofEmpires/README.md

 🏷️ To be used with https://windowsgsm.com/

+> [!CAUTION]
+> I couldn't find a way to gracefully save and shut down the server so either set the Saveintervall to a lower time or set the restart time to a matching time after an auto save of the server!

 # Basic Installation:
 1. Download  WindowsGSM from the Link above.
 2. Download this Plugin as .zip container and don't unpack it.